 In order to divide your benefit, you must be vested on the date of your divorce.
-No payment will be issued to your ex-spouse until you begin receiving retirement benefits from MPERS.

 Before MPERS can divide your benefit, a court of competent jurisdiction must issue a Division of Benefits Order (DBO).
 There may be other alternative methods available to divide the value of your retirement benefit.
 Ask your attorney about your rights and options.